Proof of Keys – Why It’s Important

 Hardware wallets like Ledger play a critical role in the PoK event.

-As Ledger devices store your private keys securely within its hardware, you own your own keys – thus your own crypto.
+As Ledger hardware wallet devices store your private keys securely within its hardware, you own your own keys – thus your own crypto.
 Our users can rest easy, knowing that their cryptocurrencies are in their possession and out of reach for online hacks.
-Indeed, hardware wallets are often considered the optimal ways to own your private keys, leading to them being highly popular for the PoK event.
+Indeed, hardware wallets are often considered the optimal way to own your private keys, leading to them being highly popular for the PoK event.

 More than anything, the Proof-of-Keys event provides a valuable lesson to newcomers to the cryptosphere: not your keys, not your coins.
 It’s helped many users to understand what it means to entrust your cryptocurrencies to third parties, meaning they are in control of your digital assets.